CoinFuMasterShifu/Janushash/README.md

 Luckily the god of mathematics shines his light on us and makes this problem solvable.
 In fact we can find a nested set of two-dimensional acceptance regions such that *any* mining style behaves equally, i.e. we can find interesting two-dimensional shapes that have equal probability to be hit by a janushash, no matter how much GPU vs CPU performance is.
 This allows us to assign a value to them to keep track of miner contribution on pool side without knowing its mining style.
 Think about it: if such regions did not exist, fair pool mining would not be possible with Janushash.
 So we are very lucky that they exist!

 It turns out that such nested regions are simply defined by an altered target, i.e. dividing the target by 2, doubles the mining probability for all mining styles.
-Therefore pools can just use a different target $t$ for stratum tasks to control stratum difficulty *proportionally*.
+Therefore pools can just use a different target $\tau$ for stratum tasks to control stratum difficulty *proportionally*.
 In particular pool jobs are of the form:

-- For a target $t\in[0,1]$ specified by pool (this will control the difficulty of a pool job) find a header $h$ with the following condition:
+- For a target $\tau\in[0,1]$ specified by pool (this will control the difficulty of a pool job) find a header $h$ with the following condition:
-    1. The Janushash must be below the threshold $J(h) < t$.
+    1. The Janushash must be below the target $J(h) < \tau$.
-    3. The Sha256t must not be too small $Y(h) \ge c$ for some constant $c=e^{-6.5}\approx 0.001503439$
+    3. The Sha256t must not be too small $Y(h) \ge c$ for some constant $c=0.05$

-The value of a pool share corresponding to this block is then $1/t$.
+The value of a pool share corresponding to this block is then $1/\tau$.

 ## Miner development